 Special Topics Conferences: LASC has also organized and hosted a variety of conferences over the years with special topics.
 Scholars presenting are from the University of Maryland and from other international institutions.

 III.
-Cultural Events and Artistic Performances - LASC sponsored and organized events expose students, faculty, and staff to cultural expressions, political ideologies and policies, economic struggles, and social movements of Latin American and Caribbean countries, and provide spaces for students and faculty to discuss how these cultures relate directly to populations at the university and transnationally.
-Events also serve to provide public exposure for LASC, which increases student recruitment, university support, and potentially private support as well.
+Cultural Events and Artistic Performances - LASC sponsored and organized events expose students, faculty, and staff to cultural expressions, political ideologies and policies, economic struggles, and social movements of Latin American and Caribbean countries.
+They also provide spaces for students and faculty to discuss how these cultures relate directly to populations at the university and transnationally.
+Our events serve to provide public exposure for LASC, which increases student recruitment, university support, and potentially private support as well.
 One of LASC’s goals is to promote cultural, linguistic, racial, and ethnic diversity at UMD, and to encourage students to interact and to learn from each other.